department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/initiative-development-checklist.md

 _This checklist is intended to be used to help answer, "is my VSP initiative ready for launch?".
 All of the items in this checklist should be completed, with artifacts linked---or have a brief explanation of why they've been skipped---before launching a given VSP initiative.
 The items that can be skipped are marked as such._

-_Keep in mind the distinction between **Product** and **Initiative** --- each Product needs specific supporting documentation, but Initiatives to improve existing Products should reuse existing documentation for that Product._
+_Keep in mind the distinction between **Product** and **Initiative** --- each Product needs specific supporting documentation, but Initiatives to improve existing Products should reuse existing documentation for that Product.
+See (VSP Product Terminology)[https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsp/product-management/product-terminology.md] for details._

-_TODO(gunsch): link to VSP Product Terminology when ready_

 ---